Annie-WL/gRPCSmartOffices/README.md

 Menu: (CLI / GUI)
 choose the device (lights, heating, windows);
 choose the operation (turn on/off, brightness -/+, temp. -/+, open/close, tint darker/lighter)
+- get CurrentTemperature
+- StreamTemperature (call gRPC)(it will give Response every 15 seconds)
+- turn on/off (close the streaming)-(but sensor still store the data to the .csv file)

 the outline is on the .pdf